TypeFox/monaco-languageclient/README.md

 The default and protected branch is now `main`.

+### June 2022

+[monaco-vscode-api](https://github.com/CodinGame/monaco-vscode-api) was created by [CGNonofr](https://github.com/CGNonofr) and this library is now based on it and the old [implementation was removed](https://github.com/CodinGame/monaco-vscode-api#history).

-In June 2022 we added the independent `vscode-ws-jsonrpc` as sub-package into this repository.
+We added the independent **vscode-ws-jsonrpc** as sub-package into this repository.

 ## Getting started